callmecavs/reread/README.md

-# readir
+# reread

-A Promise-based module for recursively reading paths to all files within a directory and its subdirectories.
+A Promise-based module for recursively reading paths to all files within a folder and its subfolders.